sps014/FFmpegBlazor/README.md

         //read all bytes
         await stream.ReadAsync(buffer);

-        //create a video link from buffer to that video can be played url = FFmpegFactory.CreateURLFromBuffer(buffer, "myFile.mp4", file.ContentType);
+        //create a video link from buffer so that video can be played url = FFmpegFactory.CreateURLFromBuffer(buffer, "myFile.mp4", file.ContentType);

         //reRender DOM